drocheam/optrace/docs/source/details/color.rst

    Absolute and perceptual colorimetric rendering intent in the CIE 1976 chromaticity diagram.

-Implemented Rendering Intents:
+The implemented rendering intents in optrace are:

 1.  **Ignore**: This intent leaves out-of-gamut color values unmodified, delegating their handling to subsequent processing stages.
-Typically, this results in these values being clamped by other methods, which can introduce significant inaccuracies in hue, saturation, and brightness.
+Typically, this results in these values being clamped by subsequent methods, which can introduce significant inaccuracies in hue, saturation, and brightness.

 2.  **Absolute Colorimetric**: Colors that fall within the target gamut are left unchanged.
 Colors outside the gamut are projected onto the gamut boundary along a straight line directed towards the white point.